Coca-Cola: Origins of bottling

 The first bottling of Coca-Cola occurred in Vicksburg, Mississippi, at the Biedenharn Candy Company on March 12, 1894.
 The proprietor of the bottling works was Joseph A. Biedenharn.
 The original bottles were Hutchinson bottles, very different from the much later hobble-skirt design of 1915 now so familiar.

 A few years later two entrepreneurs from Chattanooga, Tennessee, namely Benjamin F. Thomas and Joseph B. Whitehead, proposed the idea of bottling and were so persuasive that Candler signed a contract giving them control of the procedure for only one dollar.
 Candler later realized that he had made a grave mistake.
 Candler never collected his dollar, but in 1899, Chattanooga became the site of the first Coca-Cola bottling company.
 Candler remained very content just selling his company's syrup.
 The loosely termed contract proved to be problematic for the Coca-Cola Company for decades to come.
 Legal matters were not helped by the decision of the bottlers to subcontract to other companies, effectively becoming parent bottlers.
 This contract specified that bottles would be sold at 5¢ each and had no fixed duration, leading to the fixed price of Coca-Cola from 1886 to 1959.

 20th century

+Bottles of Coke with yellow caps, indicating they are kosher for Passover.

 The first outdoor wall advertisement that promoted the Coca-Cola drink was painted in 1894 in Cartersville, Georgia.
 Cola syrup was sold as an over-the-counter dietary supplement for upset stomach.
 By the time of its 50th anniversary, the soft drink had reached the status of a national icon in the US.
 In 1935, it was certified kosher by Atlanta rabbi Tobias Geffen.
 With the help of Harold Hirsch, Geffen was the first person outside the company to see the top-secret ingredients list after Coke faced scrutiny from the American Jewish population regarding the drink's kosher status.
 Consequently, the company made minor changes in the sourcing of some ingredients so it could continue to be consumed by America's Jewish population, including during Passover.
 A yellow cap on a Coca-Cola drink indicates that it is kosher for Passover.